Jadarma/dotfiles/docs/install_guide/40_DotfilesSetup.md

-# 5. Dotfiles Setup {docsify-ignore-all}
+# 4. Dotfiles Setup {docsify-ignore-all}
 ---

-It is finally time to install the dotfiles.

 > [!WARNING]
 > The setup script is a working prototype, but has not yet been fully completed.
 > It might be changed in the future.

+Now that you have a minimal Arch install, it is finally time to install the dotfiles.

+There are only two prerequisites to running it: `zsh` and `git`, both of which we already installed during bootstrapping.
+To double check you can use `pacman -Q zsh git`.

-## 5.1 Clone the Repository
+## 4.1 Clone the Repository

 Choose any location you'd like.
 I usually go for `/tmp`.